Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Comments: 3

-If a pigeon is closed in a cage and given food only after he pecks at the button, he will quickly understand what is required of him.
-But after some time, he will think: why are they feeding him?
+If you lock a pigeon in a cage and give it food only after it pecks the button, it will quickly understand what is required of it.
+But after some time he will think: why are they feeding him?
 Apparently, something is required of him in order to receive food.
 He will begin to flap his wings before pressing the button.
-And he will believe that they give him food for flapping his wings ...
+And he will believe that they give him food because he flaps his wings...

-Belief in the inexplicable is understandable.
-Why are we strong in hindsight, believe in spirits, and can easily explain the causes of the economic crisis?
-With the beginning of the cognitive revolution in psychology (and social sciences in general), many researchers began to ask themselves the question: is it possible to use discoveries in the field of human consciousness in order to explain religious thinking?
-One of these discoveries was just the moment of truth.
+Belief in the inexplicable is quite understandable.
+Why are we strong in hindsight, believe in spirits and can easily explain the causes of the economic crisis?
+With the beginning of the cognitive revolution in psychology (and social sciences in general), many researchers began to wonder: is it possible to use discoveries in the field of human consciousness to explain religious thinking?
+One of these discoveries was precisely the moment of truth.

 Pashkovsky V. E.

 This book is a brief clinical guide that outlines modern ideas about mental disorders associated with the religious-archaic factor.
-Until now, such guides by domestic authors have not been published in Russia.
-The book provides a clinical description of mental disorders of archaic and religious-mystical content: religious-mystical states, delusions of possession and witchcraft, depression with a religious plot of delusions, delusions of messianism.
+Until now, such manuals by domestic authors have not been published in Russia.
+The book provides a clinical description of mental disorders of archaic and religious-mystical content: religious-mystical states, delusions of possession and witchcraft, depression with a religious plot of delirium, delusions of messianism.
 A separate chapter is devoted to the problem of psychiatric aspects of destructive cults.
-The book contains data on the history of religion, introduces the reader to the course of modern religious ideas, which should help in working with believing patients.
+The book contains data on the history of religion and introduces the reader to modern religious ideas, which should help in working with religious patients.

 Nikolai Mikhailovich Amosov (December 6, 1913, near Cherepovets - December 12, 2002, Kyiv) - Soviet and Ukrainian cardiac surgeon, medical scientist, writer.
-Author of innovative methods in cardiology, author of a systematic approach to health (“method of restrictions and loads”), debatable works on gerontology, problems of artificial intelligence and rational planning of social life (“social engineering”).
+Author of innovative techniques in cardiology, author of a systematic approach to health (“method of restrictions and stresses”), discussion works on gerontology, problems of artificial intelligence and rational planning of social life (“social engineering”).
 Academician of the Academy of Sciences of the Ukrainian SSR (1969) and the National Academy of Sciences of Ukraine, Hero of Socialist Labor (1973).

-Faith, Hope, Love… I wonder if anyone has ever wondered why we always use these meaningful names in this and not in any other sequence?
-What is it - an accidental consonance, harmonious rhyme, or is it really for Russians that faith always stands ahead of hope and even love?
-Scientists from the Institute of Sociology of the Russian Academy of Sciences do not take anything for granted and check any harmony with their algebra: shares, percentages, statistics, margins of error.
-That is what happened in this case as well.
-Sociologists of the Institute of Science of the Russian Academy of Sciences have tried to measure the "level of religiosity" of Russian citizens and have drawn very interesting conclusions.
+Faith, Hope, Love...
+I wonder if anyone has ever wondered why we always use these meaningful names in this and not in any other order?
+Is this a random consonance, a harmonious rhyme, or is it true that for Russians faith always comes before hope and even love?
+Scientists from the Institute of Sociology of the Russian Academy of Sciences do not take anything for granted and check any harmony with their algebra: shares, percentages, statistics, permissible limits of error.
+This is what happened in this case too.
+Sociologists from the Institute of Sciences of the Russian Academy of Sciences tried to measure the “level of religiosity” of Russian citizens and drew very interesting conclusions.

-Psychologist Justin Barret compares believers to three-year-olds who "think other people know almost everything."
-Dr. Barrett is a Christian, editor of the journal Cognition and Culture, and author of Why Does Someone Believe in God?
-According to him, children's inherent belief in the omniscience of others decreases as they grow older due to experience.
-However, this attitude, which is necessary for the socialization of a person and productive interaction with other people, is preserved with regard to faith in God.
+Psychologist Justin Barrett compares religious people to three-year-old children who "believe that other people know almost everything."
+Dr. Barrett is a Christian, editor of the journal Cognition and Culture, and author of Why Anyone Believe in God?
+According to him, children's belief in the omniscience of others decreases as they grow older due to experience.
+However, this attitude, necessary for a person's socialization and productive interaction with other people, persists as far as belief in God is concerned.

-With the help of belief in the irrational and supernatural, people cope with stress and danger, scientists say.
-In the short term, little things like wearing a talisman can boost performance and give you a sense of self-confidence.
-That is why, the researchers emphasize, under adverse economic conditions, the number of articles on astrology and other parapsychological phenomena is increasing.
+With the help of belief in the irrational and supernatural, people cope with stress and danger, scientists note.
+In the short term, little things like wearing a talisman can improve performance and give a feeling of self-confidence.
+That is why, the researchers emphasize, under unfavorable economic conditions, the number of articles on astrology and other parapsychological phenomena increases.

-I lived - a prisoner in the world of atheism.
-As long as I live in this world, I was inspired so much around that there is no God.
+Once upon a time I lived - a prisoner in the world of atheism.
+For as long as I have been living in this world, I have been told that there is no God.
 I studied at the best university, found a good job, made a solid career, got married - in general, like everyone else, I enjoy life.
 Material life.
-After all, I achieved this with my atheism.
+After all, this is what I achieved with my atheism.

-Somehow, returning from work, I accidentally saw two people I did not know on a familiar bench, who were passionately talking about faith in God.
-I became interested, and I asked to listen to their conversation for a few minutes.
-One of them claimed that he was a believer and tried in every possible way to prove his case, while his interlocutor censured everything that was said about faith in God.
-In general, it was my like-minded person.
-Before, somehow I didn’t have to argue about faith, since all the time my thoughts were occupied with work and home, and this dialogue became interesting to me primarily because I wanted to assert myself in my life views.
+One day, returning from work, I accidentally saw on a familiar bench two people I didn’t know, who were passionately talking about faith in God.
+I became interested and asked to listen to their conversation for a few minutes.
+One of them claimed that he was a believer and tried in every possible way to prove that he was right, while his interlocutor condemned everything that was said about faith in God.
+In general, he was my like-minded person.
+Before, somehow I didn’t have to argue about faith, since all the time my thoughts were occupied with work and home, and this dialogue became interesting to me primarily because I wanted to assert myself in my views on life.

 I decided to join the dialogue.
 My first question was: “Why does a person need faith in God?
-Faith is a dream with which a person tries to fill the void?
-Our opponent was not taken aback, adequately parrying my statement.
-He replied: “Faith is a feeling that is embedded in the consciousness of a person.
-No matter how much he resists it, he still believes in something.
+Is faith a dream with which a person tries to fill the void?
+Our opponent was not at a loss, adequately parrying my statement.
+He replied: “Faith is a feeling that is embedded in a person’s consciousness.
+No matter how much he opposes it, he still believes in something.”
 I was a little surprised by this answer, and according to my views, I said: “I am a modern person!
 Why do I need faith?
-I have everything, I am satisfied with life.
+I have everything, I'm happy with life.
 Why should I waste time on something that does not benefit me?

-I already thought that I would introduce my interlocutor into a stupor, but he was not going to retreat.
+I already thought that I would throw my interlocutor into a stupor, but he had no intention of backing down.
 His answer shocked me to the core.
 He said: “Do you, being a modern man, deny any signs of faith?
-This cannot be!
+This can't be!
 You, for example, believe in the laws of physics, chemistry or biology.
-There are many phenomena and things that you do not see, but believe in their existence.
+There are many phenomena and things that you do not see, but you believe in their existence.
 Air, wind, sound waves, electric current - all this you recognize and believe in their existence.
-You do believe!
+You believe it!
 You also believe in the existence of good and evil, justice and injustice.
-You deny faith because you are unwilling to perfect your unique feelings that you have in your mind.
-Denying faith in God, goodness and justice become for you a formality that you want to pass on to your children, but faith allows you to feel with all your heart how precious all these qualities are.
+You deny faith because you do not want to improve your unique feelings that are in your consciousness.
+By denying faith in God, goodness and justice become a formality for you that you want to pass on to your children, but faith allows you to feel with all your soul how precious all these qualities are.”

-To my statement, the believer also found an answer that was unexpected for me: “Do you deny heaven and hell (He smiled)?
+To my statement, the believer also had an answer that was unexpected for me: “Do you deny heaven and hell (He smiled)?
 Heaven and hell you see and feel every day.
-After all, you want to have a comfortable rest - this is paradise, someone oppresses or insults you - this is hell, no one wants this for themselves.
-The faith of a person allows you to see heaven and hell everywhere, considering this a great life test.
-The fact that you live and do not touch anyone does not mean that you do not pass the test.
-The whole worldly life of a person is a test: today he can experience mental anguish, tomorrow he will be in grace, while thanking his Creator for the mercy shown.
-Death is just a transition from this world to the eternal world, where the best blessings that the human soul receives will be rewarded.
+You want to relax comfortably - this is heaven, someone oppresses or insults you - this is hell, no one wants this for themselves.
+A person’s faith allows him to see heaven and hell everywhere, considering this a great test in life.
+Just because you live and don't bother anyone doesn't mean you don't pass the test.
+The entire worldly life of a person is a test: today he may experience mental torment, tomorrow he will remain in grace, while thanking his Creator for the mercy shown.
+Death is just a transition from this world to the eternal world, where the best benefits that the human soul accepts will be rewarded.”

-Somehow I didn’t have to think about trials, although I related everything that happened in my life to fate.
+I somehow didn’t have to think about trials, although I related everything that happened in my life to fate.
 But still I decided not to retreat.
-My parents taught me to solve my own problems without the help of God.
+My parents taught me to solve my problems myself without the help of God.
 Why am I worse than a believer?
-My like-minded person sat silently: apparently he did not want to interfere with our conversation, as he despaired of convincing the believer.
+My like-minded person sat in silence: apparently he did not want to interfere with our conversation, since he was desperate to convince a believer.
 Having collected all my thoughts, I asked my interlocutor, perhaps, the main question: “Why does a person need faith?
 Why believe in God?

 Before answering, my interlocutor ran his hand over his face.
-Then he turned his gaze elsewhere.
-Remarkably, I did not notice any fatigue during the entire time of our conversation, I even, one might say, enjoyed it.
-But my head was seething in thoughts, in search of worthy arguments for refutation.
+Then he directed his gaze somewhere to the side.
+What’s remarkable is that I didn’t notice any fatigue during the entire time of our conversation; I even, one might say, enjoyed it.
+But my head was racing with thoughts, looking for worthy arguments to refute.
 The answer to the last question surprised me.
-He said: “You know, if a person did not have faith in God, then he would constantly fight with his kind.
-I know that my arguments make you effervescent, and this effervescence is a momentary awakening of your faith that God has put in you.
-If there was no faith, then a person would not show such emotions and would treat everything with indifference.
-But your questions and interest in this issue and, as a result, the manifestation of emotions in search of a refutation is the very spiritual awakening that is inherent in every person, no matter how he relates to such a concept as faith.
-If a person does not seek the truth and meaning of life, then he sees himself lost.
-But he may not feel this, because he considers this loss to be correct, showing a tendency to material prosperity.
+He said: “You know, if a person did not have faith in God, he would constantly fight with his own kind.
+I know that my arguments make you boil, and this boil is a short-term awakening of your faith, which God has placed in you.
+If there were no faith, then a person would not show such emotions and would treat everything with indifference.
+But your questions and interest in this issue and, as a result, the manifestation of emotions in search of a refutation is the same spiritual awakening that is inherent in every person, no matter how he views such a concept as faith.
+If a person does not seek the truth and meaning of life, then he sees himself as lost.
+But he may not feel this, because he considers this loss to be correct, showing an inclination towards material wealth.”

-Am I a lost person?
-Emotions overwhelmed me because I could not think in such a way as to logically refute everything he said.
+Am I really a lost man?
+Emotions overwhelmed me because I could not think in a way that could logically refute everything he said.
 I wanted to run away from here, but where?
-Even after this conversation, his words did not leave me.
+Even after this conversation, his words never left me.
 I may never meet him again, but he gave me the opportunity to rethink some of my principles.
-I'll have to think, since GOD gave me such an ability as a person.
+I’ll have to think about it, since GOD gave me such an ability as a person.

 Arguments for the existence of God[edit]